devlocalhost/sysmon/README.md

 Example: `./sysmon once OPTION` which can be **ONLY** mem, cpu or load

+You can also check `./sysmon help` for help

 ## bug/suggestion/correction
 please open a issue, including traceback and a screenshot if you found a bug